 Tim has over-arching responsibility for Marwell’s charitable delivery including local and international wildlife conservation programmes, sustainability, education and public engagement, care of the plants and animal collection, and scientific outputs across these disciplines.
 With a background in environmental science and biodiversity management, he is Visiting Professor of Wildlife Conservation at the University of Southampton, a member of the IUCN Species Survival Commission and the IUCN Commission on Education & Communication, and has governance and advisory roles with a number of other non-governmental organisations.

-Jo Deller MSc, Assoc CIPD – HR Director
+Jo Deller MSc, Assoc CIPD – People & Services Director

 HR professional with a track record of delivering successful HR outcomes.